 From the mediator’s perspective, early mediation works best when:

-- The legal framework is reasonably clear
+- The legal framework is reasonably clear,

-- Decision-makers are available
+- Decision-makers are available.

 Mid-Litigation Mediation: Informed Decision-Making

-At this stage, mediation benefits from:
+At this stage, the mediation process benefits from:

-- Developed factual records
+- Developed factual records,

-- Clearer assessments of cost and duration
+- Clearer assessments of cost and duration, and

-- Increased risk tolerance due to sunk costs
+- Increased risk tolerance due to sunk costs.

 Late-Stage Mediation: Managing Trial Risk